HRizwan1/2019-team-06f/reports/sprint-05/report.md

  * Vagrant/Packer is used for building and automating the building of the servers
  * Apache 2.4.18 (Ubuntu) webserver hosts HTML, PHP, Javascript, and CSS
  * Redis 5.0.3 is used as in-memory data structure store and allows for faster searching and to cache data from the web server
- * MariaDB Server 10.0.38 provides an SQL interface for accessing data
+ * MariaDB Server 10.0.38 provides a SQL interface for accessing data

  2. Operating System Platform: